Home » Recipes » Sides » Southern Potato Salad Recipe

 Calories: 416kcalCarbohydrates: 37gProtein: 5gFat: 29gSaturated Fat: 5gPolyunsaturated Fat: 17gMonounsaturated Fat: 6gTrans Fat: 0.1gCholesterol: 16mgSodium: 799mgPotassium: 764mgFiber: 3gSugar: 5gVitamin A: 158IUVitamin C: 10mgCalcium: 33mgIron: 2mg

-Keyword gluten free, potatoes, sides
+Keyword gluten free, sides

 Tried this recipe?Let us know how it was!

-5 from 1 vote
+5 from 4 votes

 Leave a Reply